cvetomir-todorov/CecoChat/docs/03-infrastructure-01-main.md

 ## Run 3rd party components

-Before running the containers docker volumes need to be created using the [create volumes scripts](../run/create-volumes).
-Some containers have configuration which resides in the [configuration folder](../run/configuration).
-After running the containers they need to be [prepared](../run/prepare) using `docker exec -it` just one time (unless the volumes are deleted).
+Before running the containers some preparation steps need to be done manually.
+The scripts for them are in the respective technology folder.
+Docker volumes need to be created.
+After running the containers some need to be prepared using `docker exec -it` just one time (unless the volumes are deleted).
 The `docker-compose` files for the containers are in the [run folder](../run/).

-* Kafka has 4 containers:
+* Cassandra:
+  - 2 Cassandra instances
+  - Cassandra Web (management)
+* Kafka:
   - 2 Kafka brokers
   - Zookeeper
   - Kafdrop (management)
-* Cassandra has 3 containers:
-  - 2 Cassandra instances
-  - Cassandra Web (management)
-* Redis has 2 containers:
+* Redis:
   - 1 Redis instance
   - Redis commander (management)
-* Observability has 1 container:
+* Observability:
-  - 1 Jaeger all-in-one instance
+  - 1 Jaeger instance (all-in-one)
+  - 1 ElasticSearch instance
+  - 1 Fluentd instance
+  - 1 Kibana instance (management)

 ## Containerize and run CecoChat

-In order to containerize CecoChat you can use the [containerize folder](../containerize/) which contains the Docker files for building the Docker images.
-Internally the Docker files do `dotnet publish` and use `Debug` configuration which has `Trace`/`Verbose` level of logging but this can be changed as prefered.
+In order to containerize CecoChat you can use the folder which contains the [Docker files](../run/cecochat/) for building the Docker images.
+Internally the Docker files do `dotnet publish` and use `Release` configuration but this can be changed as prefered.
 The `docker-compose` file creates containers for:

 * 1 connect server
 * 2 messaging servers
 * 1 materialize server
 * 1 history server

+It uses `ASPNETCORE_ENVIRONMENT=Production` and overrides tracing options to persists all traces.

 ## Clients